odea-project/qAlgorithms/report/discussion_tests.md

 a model or robust heuristic.
 This should be established for all control charts and validated using different datasets.

+While it was not possible to test in a real application, the developed visualisations did fulfill the expectations regarding their behaviour when used for clearly defective data and data that did not contain any known issues.
+The control limits derived from the standard deviation of a good measurement replicate present a viable solution for identifying outliers for the measurements that were tested, with the exception of the aquaflow data.
+Here, the problem was grouping multiple different samples together, which is not a problem with the intended use case.

 # Software and Data
+## Software
 All calculations in R were performed with R 4.4.0[@rcoreteamLanguageEnvironmentStatistical2023], using the packages tidyverse 2.0.0[@wickhamWelcomeTidyverse2019].
 Images were generated using ggplot2 3.5.1[ggplot2].

 qAlgorithms is written in base C++ 20, using only standard library functions[@ISOInternationalStandard].
 For reading in files, the StreamCraft library is used[https://github.com/odea-project/StreamCraft].
-It was compiled with gcc 13.2.0[@freesoftwarefoundationinc.UsingGNUCompiler1988].
+It was compiled with gcc 13.2.0[@freesoftwarefoundationinc.UsingGNUCompiler1988] and cmake 3.29.6[@todo].

+## Data
-UV degredation of ibuprofen with peracetic acid:
+1) UV degredation of ibuprofen with peracetic acid:
 This dataset was measured while a pump defect on the LC caused the column pressure to increase and decrease rapidly.
 It is used because these conditions should cause the produced data to be no longer binned reliably, leading to the majority of features being wrong.

-SFC-HRMS data:
+2) SFC-HRMS data:
 This dataset is from a design of experiment series trying out different ion source parameters.
 The source was set to polarity switching, resulting in two datasets per measurement after evaluation.

-Aquaflow data:[Non-target Analysis and Chemometric Evaluation of a Passive Sampler Monitoring of Small Streams] Three blanks, three standards and three samples from the Aquaflow project, all measured in positive mode.
+3) Aquaflow data: [Non-target Analysis and Chemometric Evaluation of a Passive Sampler Monitoring of Small Streams] Three blanks, three standards and three samples from the Aquaflow project, all measured in positive mode.
 One sample measurement is notable for not containing any centroids for the first 800 scans.
 Naming: C = control, T = treatment, S = sampling time Another sample contained 5000 MS1 spectra, while usually only 1300 were recorded.

-Other reference data:
+4) Calibration series:
 Excerpt of a measurement series containing four blanks, and seven ozonation experiments with indigo, two of which were measured in negative mode.
 These measurements were primarily chosen for their small filesize and poor chromatographic separation.

-PFAS data:
+5) PFAS data:
-HPLC-orbitrap measurements
+HPLC-orbitrap measurements consisting of blank measurements and water samples containing PFAS.

-High-consistency standards
+6) High-consistency standards
 As a reference for a stable system, ten replicates of a standard mixture in pure water were mesasured on an HPLC-orbitrap system.
 They were measured at the end of a longer run and are assumed to represent samples which do not significantly differ from each other in terms of instrument conditions or sample content.
+Of the eight compounds in the sample, 2-4 (average 2.5) were recovered using the currently existing limits of mz +/- mzUncertainty and lowest / highest retention time.
+These tolerances are subject to change and as such, recovery is not considered as a way to determine one measurement as better than another.

+# References